Earn 150,000 bonus points with this IHG credit card | CNN Underscored

 IHG Premier credit card holders automatically receive complimentary IHG Platinum elite status.
 Although IHG Platinum status isn’t the best hotel status around, having some sort of elite status when you walk in the front door of a hotel is better than no status at all.

 One of the main benefits of holding IHG Platinum status is that your points will never expire.
-Typically, IHG points expire if there’s no account activity within a 12-month timeframe.
+Typically, IHG points expire if there’s no account activity within a 12-month time frame.
 IHG is very strict with this policy outside of the pandemic, so not having to worry about your points expiring is a great benefit.

 • A complimentary fourth night